skissane/pdos/readme.txt

 blocks that are an even multiple of the sector size instead of having the ability to buffer that itself.

+Another thing I intend to do is support Vietnamese by using something similar to VISCII but change the control characters to not interfere with microemacs keystrokes.

+And support Japanese by using Katakana (not Kanji) and the Moon Array keyboard from 2channel (now 5channel).
+And make toupper() on certain Katakana characters map to uppercase English Alphabet characters - and for programs to not be case-sensitive - so that there is no need to switch to an English keyboard in order to use English language C90 programs.
+Cultural changes to make a switch from Kanji to Katakana are out of scope.
+Pandering to people who refuse to use their own perfectly fine alphabet is also out of scope.

 OBTAINING